 This comes with one big caveat: you have to TRY your fueling plan first!
 Everyone’s stomach is different—especially when running at intensity over long periods of time.
 So, try, try, TRY your energy gels and sports drinks for runners combos throughout your training.

-sports drinks for runners pin
+- What should sports drinks for runners include?

 Let’s go!